 Business shall be conducted in accordance with the usual semi-formal procedures for a committee, with a motion, second, and vote.
 Members must be present to vote.
-However, an Executive Committee member may vote by alternate or proxy if one of the following requirements has been met:
+However, an Executive Committee member may vote by proxy if all of the following requirements have been met: